Presentation to Faculty Senate / April 15, 2021

 - Budget Review: The Budget Review Committee shall be comprised of representatives from each department/college (with the exception of deans).
 Recommendations of the committee will be forwarded to the Provost who will advocate for the Faculty in the budget process.

 - Undergraduate Curriculum: responsibilities include all issues related to the instructional curriculum at the undergraduate level.
 Specifically, it shall analyze certificates, degrees, courses, and programs and recommend any changes deemed necessary.
 In addition, it shall certify that the membership includes representatives from all vocational and academic areas.
 This committee shall specify both normal and emergency procedures for approval of new courses and new programs.
+Curriculum Committee Handbook.

-- Honors: responsibilities shall include the nomination of candidates for honorary degrees.
+- Honors Committee: responsibilities shall include the nomination of candidates for honorary degrees.
 It is expected that the committee gives careful study to the selection of candidates for honorary degrees and attempts to select the most appropriate candidates, keeping in mind the present interests and functions of the College and the anticipated development of the College.
 Suggestions of candidates for honorary degrees may originate in the committee, may be made to the committee by any individuals, or may originate in a Faculty Senate action that is referred to the committee.

 - Personnel: responsibilities include all issues related to Faculty positions.
 Specifically it shall review proposed changes in the Faculty Handbook, improve the professional development and sabbatical programs, consult on changes in the number of Faculty positions, review changes in the Faculty Constitution and by-laws, provide input to the administration in the development of the Faculty salary matrix, and make recommendations for salary changes.
 Further, it should insure that all Faculty Constitution and Faculty Handbook procedures are followed fairly and correctly.